 3. Financial Greed.

 However, to realize his goals Smith required the backing of his followers through their financial support.
 Finances he received from his followers would be diverted to his own projects.
 At one point in Smith’s career he alleged that God have revealed to him that he should launch a bank.
 This was called the Kirtland Safety Society.
 Unfortunately, for him, the bank went under within a month (7), and many bankrupted Mormons left the church because they believed Smith’s only goal was to enrich himself and the Mormon leadership (8).
 Smith was also seemingly disingenuous in that he promised his followers that God would never allow his bank to fail of which it did.

 Putting it Together.

 Putting Joseph Smith to the test via Wallace’s template doesn’t paint a very appealing picture.
 Smith clearly stood to gain a lot by getting people to buy into his movement.
 I would find myself hard pressed to agree with Smith, and his followers, that he really did receive divine revelation from God especially given what seemed to be his motives.
 Smith stood to earn a lot through his fame and financial pursuits.
 He tried to found a bank with the intent of making himself and his leadership wealthy.
-His polygamous activities are also morally questionable.
+I don’t think that His polygamous activities are also morally questionable.
 This strikes me as unfaithful, lustful, and the taking of advantage of women.
 Even when his wife Emma disagreed with his polygamous desires he then alleged that God gave him the command to tell Emma to accept it.
 This surely strikes me as manipulative and also an attempt at using divine justification as a vehicle in forwarding one’s own agenda.
 If God really has revealed himself to man it wouldn’t have been through Joseph Smith.
 The motives speak for themselves.